max-leontiev/url-in-title/README.md

 Unlike other similar extensions (see [Alternatives](#alternatives)), this extension will **not** ask to *Access your data for all websites*.
 In fact, you will not be prompted for any permissions at all, since this extension gets access to the current tab **only** when you interact with it (see [Usage](#usage)).

-Under the hood, this extension uses the `activeTab` and `scripting` permissions (see the [manifest](manifest.json)). `activeTab` is needed so that, when you interact with the extension, it gets permission to run a script on it (using the   `scripting` permission).
+Under the hood, this extension uses the `activeTab` and `scripting` permissions (see the [manifest](manifest.json)). `activeTab` is needed so that, when you interact with the extension, it gets permission to run a script on the active tab (using the `scripting` permission).
 This script adds the URL to the tab title, and removes it after a 1-second timeout (see [url-in-title.js](url-in-title.js)).

 As stated in the [Request the Right Permissions](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/) article in Mozilla's docs, extension developers should avoid requesting the `tabs` permission and host permissions for `<all_urls>`.
 However, almost all of the other URL in title extensions do this - in fact, 4 out of 5 of the most popular [alternatives](#alternatives) listed below need host permissions for `<all_urls>`, which is what causes the scary *Access your data for all websites* warning.